clemenko/cosigning_carbide/README.md

 ![shield](img/shield_plus.jpg)

-[Rancher Government Solutions (RGS)](https://ranchergovernment.com/) is proud to announce Carbide.
+[Rancher Government Solutions (RGS)](https://ranchergovernment.com/) is proud to announce [Carbide](https://ranchergovernment.com/carbide).
 Carbide is a mix of a several advanced features to enhance Rancher's Multicluster Manager named [Rancher](https://www.rancher.com/products/rancher).
 The features include Offline Docs, a STIG Observability tool called Stigatron, and a Secure Software Supply Chain.
 We are going to focus on the Secure Software Supply Chain in this guide.
 Carbide is bringing Cryptographic Signatures and Software Bill of Materials (SBOMs) to a fully supported private container registry.
 Carbide's registry should be the **only** starting point for all the SUSE/Rancher products.
-Please check Github for the latest [Carbide docs](https://rancherfederal.github.io/carbide-docs/docs/intro) for more information.
 This guide will walk through some of the technical details about Carbide's Secure Software Supply Chain.

 ---